edwinmccracken/etl_project/README.md

   * Join tables on date in PostgreSQL

 ## Visualizations
-* Use Matplotlib to create lines charts with multiple lines
+* Use Matplotlib, Numpy to create lines charts with multiple lines